3.9. Before Take-off Check

 - Complete down to the line

 The check should be held at this point until Take-off clearance is issued by Tower ATC or until requested by the PF

 - The transponder should be left at standby until as late as practical before take-off.
 Then, it should be set to ON and the Altitude Encoding turned on.

-- The pilot and co-pilot altimeters should be checked against the runway elevation (if available) and against each other.
+- The pilot,co-pilot and stand by altimeters should be checked against the runway elevation (if available) and against each other.